Windjamming: The Ultimate Glamping at Sea

 The accommodations on all eight of the Maine Windjammer Association vessels are simple and small, yet comfortable and cozy.
 While they vary from boat to boat, generally there Just enough room to stow gear, get dressed for the day, and wash up in private sinks found in each cabin.
 Comfortable bunks plus the activities of the day usually insure you’ll get a great night’s sleep.
 If you want to spread out, there’s plenty of space above deck.

 For more information, contact the Maine Windjammer Association 1-800-807-WIND or check out the website at Sailmainecoast.com.
-For media information and to schedule a press trip on board one of the Maine Windjammer Association vessels, contact Marti Mayne, PR Manager at Marti@SailMaineCoast.com or 207-846-6331.
+For media information and to schedule a press trip on board one of the Maine Windjammer Association vessels, please contact our PR department at pr@SailMaineCoast.com.

 Category: Press Releases